zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 with.</p>

 <p align="justify">If one uses ESRGAN models from external sources
-and not the original proposed ESRGAN, one will get sometimes errors which results in a failure of the upscaling process.</p>
+and not the original proposed ESRGAN models, one will get sometimes errors which results in a failure of the upscaling process.</p>

 <p align="justify">A simple converter could be found in the original
 ESRGAN sources I intended to use.
 That this is a converter was not